Functional Fragrance vs. Aromatherapy: What's Actually Different

 FAQ

+Is Aerchitect considered aromatherapy?
 No — though it draws on the same evidence base.
-Aerchitect is functional fragrance: scent formulated for nervous system effect and composed to fine fragrance standards.
-The ingredients are evidence-informed, but the execution — composition, projection, wear experience — is closer to fine fragrance than to a therapeutic essential oil product.
+Aerchitect is functional fragrance: scent formulated for specific nervous system states and composed to fine fragrance standards.
+The ingredients are evidence-informed, but the execution — state specificity, composition, projection, wear experience — is a different category of product.

+Can I use Aerchitect in a diffuser?
 The mists are formulated for body wear and near-field use, not diffusion.
-They're designed to be intimate and personal — within your own sensory space — not to fill a room.
+They're designed to be intimate and personal — within your own sensory space, delivered to you at a specific chosen moment.
 For diffuser use, dedicated aromatherapy oils are the better tool.

-The functional ingredients overlap with those used in aromatherapy — eucalyptus, bergamot, thyme — but they're incorporated into composed formulations rather than used as single-note essential oils.
-The overall effect is different: more complex, more wearable, and designed with projection and longevity in mind.
+Are the ingredients the same as essential oils?
+The functional ingredients overlap with those used in aromatherapy — eucalyptus, bergamot, thyme — but they're incorporated into composed formulations for specific physiological states rather than used as single-note essential oils.
+The overall effect is different: more complex, more wearable, and state-targeted rather than generally calming.

+Why does Aerchitect smell more like a fragrance than a wellness product?
 Because it is one.
 The functional properties don't require the product to smell clinical or medicinal.
-Aerchitect was built on the premise that there's no trade-off between smelling genuinely beautiful and doing something useful for your nervous system.
+Aerchitect was built on the premise that there's no trade-off between smelling genuinely beautiful and doing something precise for your nervous system — and that fine fragrance composition is actually part of the functional argument, because a product you want to use is one you'll use consistently enough for conditioning to develop.

+Is functional fragrance better than aromatherapy?
 Neither is better — they serve different purposes.
 Aromatherapy is well-suited to ambient, environmental, or clinical contexts.
-Functional fragrance is better suited to personal, on-body, ritual use.
+Functional fragrance is better suited to personal, on-body, state-specific ritual use.
 If you want to fill a room before sleep, diffused lavender oil is a reasonable choice.
-If you want a deliberate, body-close state-shift tool you can use mid-meeting, that's what Aerchitect is built for.
+If you want a deliberate, body-close state-shift tool you can use mid-meeting at a specific moment of cognitive depletion, that's what Aerchitect is built for.